ppy/osu-wiki/news/2026/2026-09-11-aspire-6-results.md

 Pushing the boundary in a rather unorthodox way, *19ZZ* is mapped in a way where all of its hit object have negative timestamps, opening the doors for some very interesting effects such as auto-played notes.

-Mappers [add222](https://osu.ppy.sh/users/14261013) and [\_necroplasma](https://osu.ppy.sh/users/10805852) uses auto-played notes alongside sliders distorted in every way possible, slider tick art, and disjointed combo numbers.
+Mappers [add222](https://osu.ppy.sh/users/14261013) and [\_necroplasma](https://osu.ppy.sh/users/10805852) used auto-played notes alongside sliders distorted in every way possible, slider tick art, and disjointed combo numbers.

 #### [BilliumMoto - HDHR](https://osu.ppy.sh/beatmapsets/2608581#osu/5839941)